gau-nernst/gan/README.md

   - I haven't explored other norm layers e.g. Layer norm, Instance norm, Adaptive Instance norm.
 - Training dynamics: GAN training depends on random seed, sometimes I can get better (or worse) results by repeating the same training.
 GAN training may become unstable / collapse after some time, so early stopping is required.
 - Generated images can get desaturated / washed-out after a while.
 It seems like this starts to happen when Discriminator loss becomes plateau.
 There doesn't seem any literature on this phenomenon. (update: This was likely a bug in my previous implementation.
 If the discriminator has batch norm after its first convolution layer, it won't be able to tell the saturation in its input images.
 Removing the batch norm, as stated in DCGAN paper, seems to resolve this issue.)
 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
-WGAN uses RMSprop.
-No one really explains this, but it is probably due to GAN training being a mini-max game between the Discrminator and Generator.
-Smoothing the gradients does not make sense (since the loss is not "stationary").
+WGAN uses RMSprop (not momentum-based).
+Momentum does not make sense for optimizing GANs, since the objective is not stationary.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 It is probably beneficial for multi-modal distributions, thus learning a mapping from N-d Gaussian to data distribution is easier.
 There are several approaches to this:
   - Conditional GAN (CGAN)
   - Make Discriminator classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html))